CEOs often fall into the trap of orchestrating meetings with their Board of Directors to:

 Avoid leaving the meeting with more to do than when it started.

-A great deal more value can be derived from working with a board but it takes concerted effort to build, cultivate, prepare for, and work with individual board members and the board as a whole for that potential to be realized.
+A great deal of value can be derived from working with a board, but it takes a concerted effort to build, cultivate, prepare for, and work with individual board members and the board as a whole for that potential to be realized.
 Efforts to build a high-performing board are well-spent.